zaggash/docker-haproxy/READMETEMPLATE.md

 ## Setting up the application

-Webui is on port 19999

 ## Info

-* To monitor the logs of the container in realtime `docker logs -f netdata`.
+* To monitor the logs of the container in realtime `docker logs -f haproxy`.